wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - Failure recovery, ensuring successful parts are left in place and errors are reported

 These tests provide end-to-end validation that all components work together as expected.

+## CLI Command for Journal Initialization

+The CLI command `journal-init` (see [src/mcp_commit_story/cli.py](src/mcp_commit_story/cli.py)) allows initializing the journal system from the command line.
+It accepts optional arguments for repo, config, and journal paths, and outputs standardized JSON for both success and error cases.
+See [docs/journal_init.md](docs/journal_init.md) for usage, output format, and error codes.